Western banks make push into Japanese dealmaking as fee pool hits record

 “A shrinking domestic market stemming from a declining population has created a sense of urgency to pursue outbound acquisitions to capture new markets, new products as well as access to innovation,” Doi said.

-Japan’s investment banking fee ranking is dominated by local houses such as Mizuho (8411.T), Nomura (8604.T) and Mitsubishi UFJ Financial Group (MUFG) (8306.T), but they have been losing market share to foreign rivals.
+Japan’s investment banking fee ranking is dominated by local houses such as Mizuho, Nomura and Mitsubishi UFJ Financial Group (MUFG), but they have been losing market share to foreign rivals.

 MUFG operates a joint venture with Morgan Stanley, allowing it to combine its sizeable domestic lending book with the Wall Street bank’s global reach.